 The Castle opened as a hotel in 2000, and you can only enter if you have a reservation at the hotel or the restaurant.

 Glenapp Castle overlooks several islands, including Ailsa Craig, Arran, and Mull of Kintyre.
 It is also close to Galloway Forest Park, Culzean Castle, and several botanical gardens.
-The castle is almost a mile away from the electronically gated entrance, so keep that in mind as you arrive.
+The castle is almost a mile from the electronically gated entrance, so keep that in mind as you arrive.

-The castle has 17 bedrooms at Glenapp Castle each with individual designs and lavish furnishings.
+The castle has 17 bedrooms at Glenapp Castle, each with individual designs and lavish furnishings.
 Many of the rooms have superb sea views.

 Delgatie Castle – Symbister Suite (Scotland)

-Like many castles in the UK, Delgatie is rumored to be haunted.
+Like many castles in the UK, Delgatie is rumoured to be haunted.
 Several reports by soldiers posted there during the Second World War stated that they saw a ghostly red-haired figure, supposedly one Alexander Hay.

 Which Castle Piqued Your Interest?

-Staying at a regular hotel seems to have lost its luster after we’ve explored these charming and enchanting castles that once belonged to royalty and nobility and are now open to the public so that you can enjoy a stay at a historical landmark and experience what it would have been to live in these times, while also surrounded by modern conveniences.
+Staying at a regular hotel seems to have lost its lustre after we’ve explored these charming and enchanting castles that once belonged to royalty and nobility and are now open to the public so that you can enjoy a stay at a historical landmark and experience what it would have been to live in these times, while also surrounded by modern conveniences.
 Which of these castle hotels would you choose to stay at?
-You can alway check out our collection to stay in Northern Ireland’s capital, Belfast 🙂 Happy vacation!
+You can always check out our collection to stay in Northern Ireland’s capital, Belfast 🙂 Happy vacation!